To book me for a speaking engagement, or to discuss rates and dates, email email@example.com or call (646) 286-2260.

 Using what I know about new words, language change, the history of English, regional variation, political linguistic debates, and more, I’ve given presentations to lawyers in California, schoolchildren in Alabama, journalists in New York City, literacy supporters in Indianapolis, public media professionals in La Jolla, librarians in Vermont, editors in Chicago, translators in Israel, senior citizens in memory care, and to many other gatherings.

-Each time, it’s a chance to meet some of the hundreds of thousands of listeners from across the country who listen to my radio show, A Way with Words, on their local NPR station: to hear their stories, to learn from them, and then to give them my best ideas in return.
+Each time, it’s a chance to meet some of the hundreds of thousands of listeners from across the country who listen to the radio show I co-host, A Way with Words, on their local NPR station: to hear their stories, to learn from them, and then to give them my best ideas in return.
 And, of course, it’s a chance to have some laughs and make new friends.

 I sometimes appear alongside my lovely and brainy radio co-host Martha Barnette, so if you’d like to double your fun, just ask us!

 - What’s New in Language: Pronouns, Slang, Neologisms, and More.
 What’s changing, why it’s changing, how we can handle it in our own lives, and where it fits into history.
 What technology and the internet are doing to language.
 How adapting to language change sharpens our intellect.

 - Insults, Slurs, and Injurious Language: Why language hurts, even when it’s just words.
 Handling off-color and inappropriate language at work, home, or school.
 What we’re really doing when we use such language.
 Why some language is allowed from some speakers and not from others.
 A history of hurtful terms.

 - The American Language: A fun, illustrated history about why Americans can sound so different from each other and the rest of the English-speaking world.

 - The Enduring Value of Just Reading: Why we’re reading more, why we’re smarter than ever, and why reading is thriving in the digital era.
 My personal story about being rescued by books and libraries.